codebyash-21/edubuddy-elite/README.md

   contains all four expected terms, so it can never exceed PARTIAL.
 This is a fault in the test set, not the system.
-- **Latency** is not conversational on CPU-only hardware: ~37 s median on a laptop, an estimated 60-90 s on a Pi 5.
+- **Latency** is not conversational on CPU-only hardware: ~37 s median on a laptop for a generated answer.
+Question packs, Library and Study bypass the model entirely and respond in milliseconds.
-- **All Raspberry Pi timings are estimates** from published benchmarks.
-They have not been reproduced on our own hardware.
-If you are the one running this on a Pi — please record real numbers and replace them.
+- **Raspberry Pi performance is still being measured.** Figures quoted elsewhere are estimates from published benchmarks, not our own hardware.
+- **The `pi` profile is not the validated configuration** — smaller model, half the context.
+The accuracy figures above were measured on `desktop`.
 - **Scanned textbooks** are unsupported without an OCR pre-pass.
 - **Microphone is blocked over the network** (browser secure-origin rule); see the Pi quick start above.